 - Vitality at Sea Spa, 4 jacuzzis, 3 pools, Rock-climbing Wall, Outdoor Theater, Nursery

-- In the RCI fleet, Legend is the ship that has sailed the most.
+In the RCI fleet, Legend was the ship that has sailed the most.
 During her career, the veteran has changed destinations in all continents of the world – in Asia, Australia, New Zealand, Alaska, Central America, South Pacific, the Caribbean, the Mediterranean, the Baltic and the Middle East.

 The ship's last RCI cruise was the 13-day Suez Canal transition (March 13-26) from Dubai to Barcelona.
 All booked on the affected itineraries received a full refund, the option to re-book on another RCI ship plus onboard credit (used on the re-booked cruises).
 All with purchased through Royal Caribbean airfare were also fully refunded.
 Those with their own flights were refunded for the airline change fee.
 Travel agency commissions were protected for all paid in full cruises.

 During its 22 years of RCI service, the ship has sailed over 600 cruises without major accidents.
 This was RCI's most-travelled vessel ever.

 The following tables show Legend OTS' last itineraries for Royal Caribbean International.
 Tickets prices started from around USD 400 pp per day (double occupancy rates).